antronerds/r2-tutorials/docs/Pathway_Finder.md

 	[**Figure    3: The SNARE pathway; darker green and red are genes correlating    with CTNNB1**](_static/images/pathwayfinder/Pathway_SNARE.png)

-3. R2 opens a new window in your browser (Figure 4).
+3. R2 opens a new window in your browser (Figure 3).
 In darker green the genes that have a positive correlation with CTNNB1 and in red those having a negative correlation.
-Hovering over the genes with the mouse pointer presents additional information; some of the gene-boxes represent multiple genes: Figure 5 Although not in this example, it may happen that multiple genes within a box show both positive, as well a s negative correlations.
+Hovering over the genes with the mouse pointer presents additional information.
+Some of the gene-boxes represent multiple genes: Figure 4.
+Although not in this example, it may happen that multiple genes within a box show both positive, as well as negative correlations.
 In such case the box is proportionally filled with red and green.
 4. The result however, is not quite convincing, apparently CTNNB1 expression does not correlate with pathways.
-We're going to try it the other way around; which pathways correlate with a catenin mutation
+We're going to try it the other way around; which pathways correlate with a catenin mutation.
 5. Return to list view (still open in another tab of your browser) and go to the R2 main page by clicking the link in the upper left corner of the screen.